Is Plastic Surgery Right For My Career?

-In the midst of the worst economic recession in decades, the rising unemployment rate in the U.S. is a particularly dark cloud hovering overhead.
-Many large corporations are laying off employees by the thousands, and many smaller businesses are closing their doors altogether.
-With such grim prospects looming, the unemployed are in desperate need of an edge in the job market.
-Cosmetic surgery surely won't do anything to boost their resume, but it might be just the thing to boost their chances of getting hired.
+As the economy rises to the surface from the depths of the ugly financial ocean, it can still be difficult for many to find work.
+Many large corporations are still laying off employees in droves, and many smaller businesses are closing their doors altogether.
+With continued occupational uncertainty, the unemployed are once again in need of an edge in the job market.
+Cosmetic surgery surely won't do anything to boost their resume, but it might be just the thing to boost their chances of getting hired!

 First, let's cover the basics.
 These are some common “hire me” check marks you should definitely cross off before or during the job interview: